ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-intro.md

   years:  2016, 2018

-lastupdated: "2018-10-30"
+lastupdated: "2018-11-08"

 ---

 # vCenter Server networking introduction

-This document provides a view on the application modernization journey to IBM Cloud, focusing on the network aspects of the following platforms to allow an integrated multi-cloud to be used for application modernization:
+This document provides a view on the application modernization journey to {{site.data.keyword.cloud}}, focusing on the network aspects of the following platforms to allow an integrated multi-cloud to be used for application modernization:

-- **VMware vCenter Server on IBM Cloud** - an offering from IBM Cloud for VMware Solutions, which is a VMware-based platform automatically provisioned on IBM Cloud.
+- **VMware vCenter Server on IBM Cloud** - an offering from {{site.data.keyword.vmwaresolutions_short}}, which is a VMware-based platform automatically provisioned on {{site.data.keyword.cloud_notm}}.
 - **IBM Cloud Private** - an application platform for developing and managing containerized applications, which are deployed on to a virtualized infrastructure platform, such as VCS or an on-premises vSphere environment.
-- **IBM Kubernetes Services** - a managed service on IBM Cloud that uses Kubernetes as the orchestration engine for automating deployment, scaling, and operations of application containers across a single-tenant cluster.
+- **IBM Kubernetes Services** - a managed service on {{site.data.keyword.cloud_notm}} that uses Kubernetes as the orchestration engine for automating deployment, scaling, and operations of application containers across a single-tenant cluster.

 The biggest challenges in application modernization are migration, networking, and security.
 VCS, VMware Hybrid Cloud Extension (HCX), VMware NSX, IKS, and ICP help solve some of those challenges.
 The following network architecture describes an approach that uses Acme Skateboards as an example to connect components that are split across cloud and on-premises environments.